bmorris3/fleck/docs/paper.md

 This rapid computation of light curves en masse makes it possible to measure starspot distributions with Approximate Bayesian Computation.

+While ``fleck`` is intended to model ensembles of light curves, we also include some examples of fitting light curves of individual spotted stars.
+Other methods exist which are more efficient for modeling individual systems, such as ``starry`` [@Luger:2019] and ``spotrod`` [@Beky:2014], and we encourage users to explore whether those packages might be ideal for modeling individual systems.

 The mathematical formalism of the ``fleck`` algorithm is detailed in the software's documentation.
 The ``fleck`` package is built on the ``astropy`` package template [@Astropy:2018].

 # Acknowledgements

-We acknowledge valuable vectorization conversations with Erik Tollerud.
+We acknowledge valuable vectorization conversations with Erik Tollerud, and helpful reviews from Néstor Espinoza and Rodrigo Luger.

 # References